BrandenPConnolly/Fun-Projects/README.md

 ## Fun projects created for work or personal projects

-## uSed to store fun code snippits or fun quick python projects
+## used to store fun code snippits or fun quick python projects